LEARNING AT THIS

 2. Every subject has 4 criteria each.

-3. Each criteria is each subject has numerical bands within each of the criteria from 1-8.
+3. Each criteria in every subject has numerical bands from 1-8.

 4. The students work is assessed based on the level of achievements for each criterion.
 These are found in the rubrics for each subject.